rstudio/plumber/examples/github/index.md

 1. Navigate to the "Settings" page of your repository.
 2. Click the "Webhooks & Services" tab in the sidebar.
 3. Click the "Add webhook" button.
-4. For the "Payload URL", use the URL at which your rapier POST endpoint is exposed, set the "Content type" to `application/x-www-form-urlencoded`, and enter a secret key.
+4. For the "Payload URL", use the URL at which your plumbr POST endpoint is exposed, set the "Content type" to `application/x-www-form-urlencoded`, and enter a secret key.
 5. Click "Add webhook"

 At this point, any commits that are pushed to that repository will trigger a POST request to the URL you specified.
 You can use code like the example below to respond to these triggers.

 ## Example

-In this example, we'll demonstrate how to setup an rapier endpoint that is capable of listening for Webhook notifications from GitHub.
-The example will simply subscribe to `push` notitifications on the <a href="https://github.com/trestletech/rapier/" target="_blank">rapier repository</a> (which are triggered any time a commit is pushed to that repo) and, in response, will install the most up-to-date version of rapier.
+In this example, we'll demonstrate how to setup an plumbr endpoint that is capable of listening for Webhook notifications from GitHub.
+The example will simply subscribe to `push` notitifications on the <a href="https://github.com/trestletech/plumbr/" target="_blank">plumbr repository</a> (which are triggered any time a commit is pushed to that repo) and, in response, will install the most up-to-date version of plumbr.

-We'll add one additional endpoint that enables us to see what version of rapier is installed on the system at that moment.
-You should find that the `sha1` value of the response matches <a href="https://github.com/trestletech/rapier/commits/master" target="_blank">the latest commit hash in the master branch of rapier</a>.
+We'll add one additional endpoint that enables us to see what version of plumbr is installed on the system at that moment.
+You should find that the `sha1` value of the response matches <a href="https://github.com/trestletech/plumbr/commits/master" target="_blank">the latest commit hash in the master branch of plumbr</a>.

   <div class="row">
     <div class="col-md-6 right-border">